Shamantakamani

 Shamantakamani is a 2017 Indian Telugu-language comedy thriller film, produced by V. Anand Prasad on Bhavya Creations banner and directed by Sriram Adittya.
-The film stars Nara Rohit, Sudheer Babu, Sundeep Kishan, Aadi Saikumar, Rajendra Prasad and music was composed by Mani Sharma.
+The film stars Nara Rohit, Sudheer Babu, Sundeep Kishan, Aadi Saikumar, Rajendra Prasad.
+The music was composed by Mani Sharma with cinematography by Sameer Reddy and editing by Prawin Pudi.

-The film marked the debut of Sudheer Babu's son, Darshan as a child artist, the grandson of the veteran actor Krishna and nephew to Mahesh Babu.
-The film's first look motion picture released on 28 May and teaser on 15 June 2017.
-The film was released on 14 July 2017 and was a good entertainer.
+The film marked the debut of Sudheer Babu's son, Darshan, as a child artist, the grandson of the veteran actor Krishna and nephew to Mahesh Babu.
+The film's first look motion picture was released on 28 May, and the teaser on 15 June 2017.
+The film was released on 14 July 2017 to positive reviews.
 In 2019, the film was dubbed into Hindi as Aakhari Baazi by Aditya Movies.

 Plot

-The film delves into the mysterious world of a ₹5 crore vintage Rolls-Royce car called Shamanthakamani owned by a millionaire Jagannath, who had recently bought it in an auction.
-The vehicle is stolen from the parking lot of a 5-star hotel called Provotel, by Jagannath's son Krishna's error, setting off a chain of events.
-The Govt assigns a bent cop, Inspector Ranjith Kumar, to track it down.
-As the investigation unfolds, Ranjith narrows down on three people: Uma Maheswara Rao, a car mechanic, Kotipalli Siva, a villager, and Karthik, a middle-class youngster, whom Ranjith arrests.
+The film delves into the mysterious world of a ₹5 crore vintage Rolls-Royce car called Shamanthakamani owned by a millionaire Jagannath, who recently bought it at an auction.
+The vehicle is stolen from the parking lot of a 5-star hotel called Provotel by Jagannath's son, Krishna's error, setting off a chain of events.
+The government assigns a bent cop, Inspector Ranjith Kumar, to track it down.
+As the investigation unfolds, Ranjith narrows down three people: Uma Maheswara Rao, a car mechanic; Kotipalli Siva, a villager; and Karthik, a middle-class youngster, whom Ranjith arrests.
+Each suspect has their own alibi.

-They all have their own alibi: Uma Maheswara Rao is an age-bar bachelor who endears his neighbor, Bhanumati, a vegetable seller who is a widow.
-He seeks to propose to her in various ways but is diffident, so he calls Bhanumati for a date at the hotel.
-Siva schemes to elope from their village with his love interest, Sridevi, who backstabs him, and a devastated Siva, moves to the city when his pickpocket buddy intrudes into the hotel to alter his state.
-Karthik, the son of a bourgeois astrologer, has been in crush with an affluent girl, Madhu since they were teenagers.
-Currently, she returns from abroad, and he walks to receive her when Madhu stares at his lifestyle.
-Whereat, Karthik becomes enraged, declares to proceed to a classy party, and enters the hotel.
+Rao is an age-bar bachelor who endears his neighbor Bhanumati, a widowed vegetable seller.
+He seeks to propose to her in various ways, but is diffident, so he calls Bhanumati for a date at the hotel.
+Siva schemes to elope from their village with his love interest, Sridevi, but she backstabs him.
+A devastated Siva moves to the city when his pickpocket friend intrudes into the hotel to alter his state.
+Karthik, the son of a bourgeois astrologer, has been in crush with an affluent girl, Madhu, since they were teenagers.
+Currently, she returns from abroad, and he walks to receive her when she stares at his lifestyle.
+Karthik becomes enraged, declares to proceed to a classy party, and enters the hotel.

 Amidst the unfolding drama, Krishna reveals a heartwarming secret to Ranjith.
 He is constantly the target of his father's scorn and his stepmother's mortification.
-The car holds a special place in his heart, as it carries memories of his late mother since she promised him to bestow in his childhood precisely what his father purchased on his birthday.
+The car holds a special place in his heart, as it carries memories of his late mother since she promised him that in his childhood, precisely what his father purchased on his birthday.
 So, he keenly feels it as his mother's boon from heaven.
-Krishna also confesses that he covertly lifted the vehicle to the party due to Jagannath's fear and pleads with Ranjith to retrieve it.
+Krishna also confesses that he covertly took the vehicle to the party due to Jagannath's fear and pleads with Ranjith to retrieve it.